 I used the Paris Pass, which helped me easily plan my itinerary and visit all the top attractions in the city.
 With the Paris Pass, I saved time, money, and enjoyed stress-free sightseeing.

 The Paris Pass includes:

-- FREE Paris guidebook to help you with itinerary suggestions and more
+✔ FREE Paris guidebook to help plan your itinerary

-PRO TIP: Buy the pass online and save an extra 10% off the retail price.
-You can instantly download the Paris Pass mobile ticket to your smartphone.
-The attraction pass is good for one year, so you can buy it now and validate it anytime in the next 12 months.
-To buy the Paris Pass, CLICK HERE to go to the official website.
+PRO TIP: Buy the pass online to save extra money off the retail price.
+To buy the Paris Pass, click here to go to the official website.